Matt Cooper, Gavan Reilly top list of journalists on Twitter

 Mr Cooper shared first place in the latest edition of the Murray Tweet Index, and topped the broadcast category for a third year in a row.
 Mr Reilly earned a fifth year as top political journalist.

-The Irish Times’ Una Mullally was top columnist, and Conor Pope was number one in the consumer category.
+The Irish Times’ Una Mullally was top columnist and also placed seventh in the top 100 list, and Conor Pope was number one in the consumer category.
+Irish Times deputy features editor Roisin Ingle was the top placed Irish Times journalist in the overall list, coming in sixth.

 Brexit propelled RTE’s Europe editor Tony Connelly to the top of the news category, while former Sunday Business Post executive editor Tom Lyons was named as top business journalist on Twitter and Adrian Weckler retained his title as top technology journalist.